 Flooding is an important issue when considering location of development in relation to flood plain of a watercourse.
-The Strategic Flood Risk Assessment prepared by Wexford County Council has identified flood mapping for the County.
+The Strategic Flood Risk Assessment prepared by Wexford County Council has identified flood zones for the County.
 See Volume 7 of the main County Plan document.
+(See also Map 7: Flood Risk Zones, located in the Appendix)